Updated October 2023

 You can export videos from channels, public and private group chats, and non-secret chats in batches on a computer using Telegram Desktop’s Export Chat History feature:

-Mac users: Export Chat History is only available on the version of Telegram Desktop available on the website, NOT in the version available through the Apple App Store.
+Mac users: Export Chat History is only available on the version of Telegram Desktop downloadable on https://desktop.telegram.org/, NOT the versions on https://macos.telegram.org/ nor the Apple App Store.

 You can also export chat histories under Settings > Advanced on Telegram Desktop: